Spectra of Jacobi operators via connection coefficient matrices: Introduction

-For computation of the spectrum and spectral measure of a Toeplitz-plus-trace-class Jacobi operator $J$, we suggest producing a Toeplitz-plus-finite-rank approximation $J^{[m]}$ whose spectrum and spectral measure are computable.
-The question of choosing $J^{[m]}$ so as to guarantee this is a good approximation leads us to computability results.
-Following the pioneering work of Ben-Artzi--Hansen--Nevanlinna--Seidel on the Solvability complexity index \cite{ben2015can,ben2015new,hansen2011solvability}, we prove the following theorems about computability.
-We assume real number arithmetic, and the results do not necessarily apply to algorithms using floating point arithmetic. \begin{itemize} \item Theorem \ref{thm:computToeplusfinite} : If $J$ is a Toeplitz-plus-finite-rank Jacobi operator, then in a finite number of operations, the absolutely continuous part of the spectral measure is computable exactly, and the locations and weights of the discrete part of the spectral measure are computable to any desired accuracy.
-If the rank of the perturbation is known {\it a priori} then the algorithm can be designed to terminate with guaranteed error control. \item Theorem \ref{thm:computeTpluscomp} : If $J=\Delta+K$ is a Toeplitz-plus-compact Jacobi operator, then in a finite number of operations, the spectrum of $J$ is computable to any desired accuracy in the Hausdorff metric on subsets of $\R$.
+Following the pioneering work of Ben-Artzi--Colbrook--Hansen--Nevanlinna--Seidel on the Solvability Complexity Index \cite{ben2015can,ben2015new,hansen2011solvability,colbrook2019foundations,colbrook2019foundations2}, we prove two theorems about computability.
+We assume real number arithmetic, and the results do not necessarily apply to algorithms using floating point arithmetic. \begin{itemize} \item Theorem \ref{thm:computToeplusfinite}: If $J$ is a Toeplitz-plus-finite-rank Jacobi operator, then in a finite number of operations, the absolutely continuous part of the spectral measure is computable exactly, and the locations and weights of the discrete part of the spectral measure are computable to any desired accuracy.
+If the rank of the perturbation is known {\it a priori} then the algorithm can be designed to terminate with guaranteed error control. \item Theorem \ref{thm:computeTpluscomp}: If $J=\Delta+K$ is a Toeplitz-plus-compact Jacobi operator, then in a finite number of operations, the spectrum of $J$ is computable to any desired accuracy in the Hausdorff metric on subsets of $\R$.
 If the quantity $\sup_{k \geq m} |\alpha_k| + \sup_{k\geq m} |\beta_k-\frac12|$ can be estimated for all $m$, then the algorithm can be designed to terminate with guaranteed error control. \end{itemize}

-The Toeplitz symbol $c(z)$ defined in this paper actually appears in the literature under other guises.
-Killip and Simon describe three different forms \cite{killip2003sum}: the Jost function $u_0$, the perturbation determinant $L$ and the Szeg\H{o} function $D$ (see also \cite{geronimo1980scattering,damanik2006jost1,damanik2006jost2}).
-The related function $p_C(s)$ in equation \eqref{eqn:intromu} can also be found in disguise as the $\varphi$ function in \cite{van1989asymptotics,van1990asymptotics,nevai1992compact,van1994chebyshev}, and as the $S_n$ function in \cite{dombrowski1986orthogonal}.
-The novel aspect we present here is that results can be reinterpreted at the operator level, via (formal) similarity transformations of $J$ by $C$, a property that may facilitate extension beyond the Jacobi operators considered in this paper, as discussed further in the conclusion.
+The present authors consider these results to be the beginning of a long term project on the computation of spectra of structured operators.
+Directions for future research are outlined in Section \ref{sec:conclusions}.